NiceNode/bench-buddy/README.md

 ```
 To test a mounted disk speed, mount it to /workdir like so
 ```
-docker run -v /path/to/host/disk:/workdir johnsgresham/node-test-perf
+docker run -v /path/to/host/disk:/workdir johnsgresham/container-performance
 ```
 ### Develop
 Local environment setup:
 1. In the Containerfile, swap commenting out the `entrypoint` with `cmd bash`
-2. Build a local container `podman build -t ubup .`
+2. Build a local container `podman build -t cont-perf-local .`
-3. Run the container interactively with a volume mount from this repo to `/workdir` in the container `podman run -it -v $(pwd):/workdir ubup`
+3. Run the container interactively with a volume mount from this repo to `/workdir` in the container `podman run -it -v $(pwd):/workdir cont-perf-local`
 4. Modify index.js code
 5. Run `node workdir/index.js` inside the container